Dealing with infidelity?

-If you're dealing with infidelity or an extramarital affair, you could have landed on this page for four reasons (excluding professional interest).
+If you're dealing with infidelity or an extramarital affair, you could have landed on this page for three reasons (excluding professional interest).
 Just before we get to those - you've landed on the second of a three-part article, so do have a look at parts 1 and 3 as well.

 I hope to be able to help you, whatever your reason for searching for advice:

 - Your partner is having or has had an (extramarital) affair and you need help and support.

 - You're looking for help because you are having an affair.
 Maybe you can't quite believe that you're doing it.
 Perhaps you'd never have thought you ever would.
 Maybe you're wondering what on earth 'caused' you to cheat on your partner.

 - You've been having an affair for a while - maybe it was just a bit of fun, but now you've found yourself knee-deep in trouble and you don't know what to do.
 You either never thought you'd do 'something like this' or you're trying to find out how you can begin to get yourself out of trouble.
 You're aware, or are beginning to become aware, of how you are/have been putting your or your lover's marriage or relationship in jeopardy (see video further down).

 Just before we go on...

-Whether you're feeling hurt by your partner's affair or you've fallen for someone else - if you're considering ending your relationship or marriage, then be sure to take stock by taking my Stay or Walk Away Relationship Test.
+Whether you're feeling hurt by your partner's affair or you've fallen for someone else - if you're considering ending your relationship or marriage, then be sure to take stock by taking my:

 If you suspect that your partner is going to leave you, do visit my page on how to stand the best chance of a reconciliation so that you know what to do should you be confronted with that situation.
 If, that is, you do actually want him or her back.

 Counselling couples after an extramarital affair